typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ![](/images/gc-ssh-tunnel-terminal.png)

-After SSH tunnel creation, the Dashboard shall be accessible from your browser at https://localhost:8443.
+After SSH tunnel creation, the Dashboard shall be accessible from your browser at [localhost](https://localhost:8443).

 ## Next Steps

-If you want to learn more about Grakn KGMS, the Grakn Academy at https://dev.grakn.ai/academy/ is a good place to start.
+If you want to learn more about Grakn KGMS, the [Grakn Academy](https://dev.grakn.ai/academy/) is a good place to start.

 To learn more about running Grakn KGMS on GCP take a look at the [best practices guide](best-practices.md) and [post deployment steps](post-deployment-steps.md).